-Punchlist are typically create after the contractor assumes the project is complete.
-So, the list is created after the tools, equipment, the Lead Carpenter and all the other workers have already left your home.
-Instead, at KRB, we use what we call our Pre-completion Quality Control Checklist and Process.
+A punchlist is typically created after a contractor assumes the project is complete.
+This list is created after the tools, equipment, the Lead Carpenter and all the other workers have already left your home.
+KRB does it a little differently- we use what we call our Pre-completion Quality Control Checklist and Process.

-As we get near the end of your project, your Lead Carpenter will schedule with you and do a project walk-through together with you to identify, list, and make sure everything will be done and done to your satisfaction before our team of professionals and their tools leave your project.
+As we get near the end of your project, your Lead Carpenter will schedule a project walk-through together with you to identify, list, and make sure everything will be done- and done to your satisfaction- before our team of professionals and their tools leave your project.
 At this time, your Lead Carpenter will also provide a statement showing an accounting history of your project indicating the final balance that will become due on completion of the list.
 We do this so you can confirm the accounting and let us know if there are any discrepancies.
 Your project lead carpenter will then use the list as his or her guide to wrapping up your project.

-On completion of the items on the Pre-completion Quality Control Checklist your project will be considered substantially complete, your project warrantee period will begin, and final payment will become due.
+On completion of the items on the Pre-completion Quality Control Checklist, your project will be considered substantially complete, your project warranty period will begin, and final payment will become due.

 Remodeling Project Warranty